 There are varying levels of investment needed depending on the size of your grow area and the amount of equipment you wish to use.
 The larger the grow, the more complex the setup can be in terms of lighting, ventilation, and other equipment needs.

 600w and larger MH/HPS setups benefit from air cooled lighting hoods.
-To reduce odors from exhausted air, carbon filters are a must.
+To reduce odors from exhausted air, inline fans with carbon filters are a must.
 Fan controllers allow you to use a larger fan at a slower speed to reduce noise and vibration.

 Grows using 1000W lighting must deal with heat, often requiring air conditioning and carbon dioxide systems.
 Plus you’ll need a thermometer with a hygrometer to monitor environmental conditions in the grow room.